keithmancuso/craft-menus/readme.md

 Familiar Menus
 =======

-For anyone looking for a much more feature rich implemenatation of the ideas I started here please (checkout the Navee plugin)[https://github.com/fromtheoutfit/navee].
+For anyone looking for a much more feature rich implemenatation of the ideas I started here please [checkout the Navee plugin](https://github.com/fromtheoutfit/navee).
 I shared a lot of thsi code when them while they were developing it and they were able to add all of the features I just never had the time to built out.

 If you understand and love familiar menus, you'll love navee even more!